custom-components/ble_monitor/info.md

   (Xiaomi Mi Motion Sensor 2.
 Broadcasts light state (`light detected/no light`), motion (`motion detected/clear`), button press and battery state, advertisements are encrypted, therefore you need to set the key in your configuration, see for instructions the [encryption_key](#encryption_key) option.

-  Light state is broadcasted once every 5 minutes when no motion is detected, and at the same time as a motion detected message.
-You can use the [reset_timer](#reset_timer) option to specify the time the sensor reports `motion clear` after the last detected motion message.
+  Light state is broadcasted upon a change in light in the room and is also broadcasted at the same time as motion is detected.
+The sensor does not broadcast `motion clear` advertisements.
+It is therefore required to use the [reset_timer](#reset_timer) option with a value that is not 0).
 The sensor also broadcasts `single press` if you press the button.
 After each button press, the sensor state shortly shows `single press` and will return to `no press` after 1 second.
 The sensor has an attribute which shows the `last button press`.
 You can use the state change event to trigger an automation in Home Assistant.
 Battery is broadcasted once every few hours.

   ![RTCGQ02LM](https://github.com/custom-components/ble_monitor/blob/master/pictures/RTCGQ02LM.png)